 Option one: Parents may only use the curbside loop for drop off and pick up in front of the school.
-This should be a quick and easy process, using the SOAR method (explained on a later page) and thus allowing for an efficient flow.
+This should be a quick and easy process and thus allow for an efficient flow.

 Option two: The main parking lot consists of over 300 parking spaces and can only be used as a parking lot.
 Parents who choose this option must park their car, get out of the car, and accompany their children through the lot to the designated crosswalks in route to the campus.
 Drivers may not use any part of the main parking lot as a drop off or pick up location.
 It is too dangerous for students to be meandering around the lot looking for their ride while other cars are pulling in or backing out of stalls.
 We simply cannot compromise the safety of others for a small convenience.